J. E. B. Stuart: John Brown

-In 1859, Stuart developed a new piece of cavalry equipment, for which he received patent number 25,684 on October 4—a saber hook, or an "improved method of attaching sabers to belts."
+In 1859, Stuart developed a new piece of cavalry equipment, for which he received patent number 25,684 on October 4: a saber hook, or an "improved method of attaching sabers to belts."
 The U.S. government paid Stuart $5,000 for a "right to use" license and Stuart contracted with Knorr, Nece and Co. of Philadelphia to manufacture his hook.
 While in Washington, D.C., to discuss government contracts, and in conjunction with his application for an appointment into the quartermaster department, Stuart heard about John Brown's raid on the U.S. Arsenal at Harpers Ferry.
 Stuart volunteered to be aide-de-camp to Col. Robert E. Lee and accompanied Lee with a company of U.S. Marines from the Marine Barracks, 8th & I, Washington, DC and four companies of Maryland militia.
 While delivering Lee's written surrender ultimatum to the leader of the group, who had been calling himself Isaac Smith, Stuart recognized "Old Osawatomie Brown" from his days in Kansas.

 Resignation

-Stuart was promoted to captain on April 22, 1861, but resigned from the U.S. Army on May 3, 1861, to join the Confederate States Army, following the secession of Virginia.
+Stuart was promoted to captain on April 22, 1861, but resigned from the U.S. Army on May 3, 1861, to join the Confederate States Army following the secession of Virginia.
 (Note: His letter of resignation, sent from Cairo, Illinois, was accepted by the War Department on May 14.)
-On June 26, 1860, Flora gave birth to a son, Philip St. George Cooke Stuart, but Stuart changed the name to James Ewell Brown Stuart Jr. ("Jimmie"), in late 1861 out of disgust with his father-in-law.
-Upon learning that his father-in-law, Col. Cooke, would remain in the U.S. Army during the coming war, Stuart wrote to his brother-in-law (future Confederate Brig.
-Gen. John Rogers Cooke), "He will regret it but once, and that will be continuously."
-When he learned that George H. Thomas, a fellow Virginian, had also decided to stay with the Union, Stuart wrote "I would like to hang, hang Thomas as a traitor to his native state."
+On June 26, 1860, Flora gave birth to a son, Philip St. George Cooke Stuart.
+However, the following year, upon learning that his father-in-law, Col. Cooke, would remain in the U.S. Army during the coming civil war, Stuart was so disgusted that he changed his son's name to James Ewell Brown Stuart Jr. ("Jimmie") in late 1861.
+In a letter addressed to his brother-in-law, John Rogers Cooke (who also joined the CSA, rising to the rank of Confederate Brigadier General), Stuart wrote of his father-in-law's decision to remain loyal to the Union: "He will regret it but once, and that will be continuously."
+When he heard that George H. Thomas, a fellow Virginian, had also decided to stay with the Union, Stuart wrote "I would like to hang, hang Thomas as a traitor to his native state."